CFC-Servers/GLuaTest/README.md

 }
 ```

-What would happen if `WrapperFunc` errored, or the expectation failed (the test exits on the first expectation failure)?
+What would happen if `WrapperFunc` errored, or the expectation failed?

 `GlobalFunc` would still be defined as our local function for all future tests, potentially causing them to fail.